sdondley/Dist-Zilla-for-Beginners/tutorial11.md

 There is a lot to the Perl Critic tests and you should definitely [read the documentation](https://metacpan.org/pod/Test::Perl::Critic) to get the most out of it.

+We recommend commenting this plugin out again for now until you want to play with it some more.

 ## Trailing Whitespace Tests